+Which form do I file?
 If you file Schedule C (Form 1040), use Form 8829, Expenses for Business Use of Your Home, to figure your deduction.
-For more information about business use of your home, get Publication 587, Business Use of Your Home (Including Use by Day-Care Providers).
+If you file Schedule F (Form 1040) or you are a partner, you can use the worksheet in Publication 587, Business Use of Your Home (Including Use by Day-Care Providers).